moodleulpgc/-moodle-qbehaviour_deferrednonegatives/README.md

 https://github.com/moodleulpgc/moodle-qbehaviour_deferrednonegatives

 ## Contributing ##
-This plugin is based on qbehaviour_deferredallnothing by Daniel Thies 2015 All original files are copyright Enrique Castro @ULPGC and are licensed under the included GPL 3
+This plugin is based on qbehaviour_deferredallnothing by Daniel Thies 2015. <br />
+All original files are copyright Enrique Castro @ULPGC. <br />
+and are licensed under the included GPL 3.

 Any type of contribution, suggestions, feature request is welcome.
 Please create an issue in GitHub to discuss before doing a pull request.